This document contains the set of exploratory questions to help identify post-traumatic stress disorder.

 Emotional flashbacks primarily cause a person to re-experience the intense emotions associated with a traumatic event and become overwhelmed by fear, sadness, anger, or shame, often without a clear understanding of why such feelings were triggered.

-How would you describe your experiences of traumatic flashbacks, in particular any that focused on all or parts of anything from the past that caused you significant pain or upset?
+Rate the frequency and level of disturbance to your overall emotional stability and mental wellbeing of experiencing flashbacks that focused on all or parts of anything from the past that caused you significant pain or upset?

 A nightmare is a terrifying or disturbing dream that is so vivid as to cause powerful surges of negative emotion that can result in sleep being severely disrupted.
 Post-traumatic psychological injury can cause nightmares to transform from recreating original events into gross or shocking abstract dreams.